jqvxz/icoptimizer-remake/README.md

-# !
+## !
-- I am currently working on a redesign of the program (will release in abt 2 months)
+Currently working on a new porgram combining icoptimizer and install, debloat and generel windows utility

-# Info
+## Info
 - icoptimizer might be unstable, crash or not work since this is my first electron program
 - The program modifies system functionality.
 Therefore, some features of the Windows operating system will be affected by the application

-# How to use?
+## How to use?
 - Install the program using the installer provided in the releases tab
 - Execute the installed program and select your tweaks
 - Click "exceute" at the bottom of the app and wait
 - You can switch to Light / Dark mode using the top right slider

-# Installation guide for building it by yourself
+## Installation guide for building it by yourself
 ```CMD
 winget install nodejs
 winget install git